wakaflocka17/lip/ocaml-basics/fractions/README.md

 val compare_frac : int * int -> int * int -> int = <fun>
 ```
 which compares two fractions (not necessarily positive).

+**Warning**: it is strictly forbidden to convert the fractions to floats!